aviwidgerson8/aviwidgerson8.github.io/posts/UPSC - Blog/Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2020/insights-ias-nov-2020-news-notes/index.md

 - [ ]  What is the procedure of laws wrt Concurrent subjects ?
 Are states mandated to comply with them or do states have the authority to completely modify them ? are they only supposed to amend to add but not alter ?
 - [ ]  What is the siginificance of Special Purpose Vehicles ?
 What are body corporates ?
 - [ ]  What is Mega Food Park Project/Scheme ?
-- [ ] #judgements :  What is Anuradha Bhasin Case ?
-What are the amends made to Telecom Suspension Rules, 2017 ?
-What is the 2A rule added limiting the maximum period to 15 days ?
 - [ ] Despite 2017 rules, how can centre suspend the internet using Sec-144 of CrPC ?
 What are the associated orders, laws that regard this power ?
 Temporary Suspension of Telecom Services (Public Emergency or Public Service) Rules under the Telegraph Act ?
 - [ ] What is Sect 5(2) of Indian Telegraph Act ?
-- [ ] #defence-equipment : What is MQ-9B Sea Gaurdian ?
-- [ ] #defence-exercises : AUSINDEX ?
 - [ ] List of countries with which India has Free Trade Pacts ?

 ## 27th November